aldreth/tarrant.org.uk/_posts/2005-03-27-easter-sunday.md

 tags: []
 comments: []
 ---

-<p>We've had a lovely lunch today with Lance and Mary.
-Roast Lamb - we haven't had anything roasted for a while (except for chicken on Friday, Cindy has just pointed out)!</p>
+We\'ve had a lovely lunch today with Lance and Mary.
+Roast Lamb - we haven\'t had anything roasted for a while (except for chicken on Friday, Cindy has just pointed out)!

-<p>Last night we had a fantastic meal with Lal and Pauline at Melton's.</p>
+Last night we had a fantastic meal with Lal and Pauline at Melton\'s.

-<p>Kitchen paint colour is chosen and bought.
-All ready to go, just going to give the plaster another day to dry some more.</p>
+Kitchen paint colour is chosen and bought.
+All ready to go, just going to give the plaster another day to dry some more.